Alexx019/moldr/README.md

 # Moldr

-Moldr is a tool to create, run and manage backed applications.
+Moldr is a tool to create, run and manage backed applications (ingots) based on precreated templates (molds).

 ## Dictionary
 - **ingot**: A especific backed instance created from a mold.
-- **mold**: A executable template that defines how an ingot is created, run and managed.
+- **mold**: A executable template that defines the structure of a backed application.

 ## Usage